 State Voter Registration

 Changing your name on your mortgage can be quite the process.
-Contact your lender by phone to find out their process and requirements.
+So, contact your lender by phone to find out their process and requirements.
 Many times they will need a copy of your marriage certificate to process your name change.
 Now is also a good time to add your spouse to your mortgage if they will be assisting you with payments.

 Most utility companies include a section on their bills for information to be updated.
-You can opt to fill in your new name and mail in a photo copy of your marriage certificate, or you can call the number on your statement.
+You can opt to fill in your new name and mail in a photo copy of your marriage certificate.
+Or, you can call the number on your statement.
 Larger utility companies typically have an area for you to update your information within your account settings.

 Frequent Flyer Accounts

-Name Change Fun
+Married Name Change Fun